This tutorial will help you to get started in using TheMaker. Video Tutorials are available on the video page.

 These are your actual HTML documents or at least a part of them.
 The .content File is part of the HTML documents <body>.
 It contains the information that is displayed in the webbrowser.

-This is your projects stylesheet, where the projects design is stored.
-A new maker project has the default stylesheed called main.
+Your projects stylesheets, where the projects design is stored.
+A Maker project usually has the default stylesheed called main.

 This is for dynamic content.
-This unique for the maker.
-Check out the video tutorial.
+This unique for TheMaker.

 .head - this is where all the meta data goes, stylesheet imports and so on